Skip to content

 All backends share the same user-facing API - you write your simulation code once and switch backends by changing the environment variable.

-brian2 is the default backend, suitable for rapid prototyping and small-to-medium systems.
+brian2 is a lightweight backend suitable for rapid prototyping and small-to-medium systems.
 It models neurons as point processes using brian2's equation-based description language.
-No additional dependencies are required beyond the base install.

 Strengths: